 Forget walking!
 Instead, take a fun tour of Nashville on a Segway!

-Traverse through the streets of Nashville on your Segway as you learn all about the history and famous sites of this fun city!
+Traverse the streets of Nashville on your Segway as you learn all about this fun city’s history and famous sites!

 46. Hop On a Double Decker Bus